eduardoboucas/staticman/CONTRIBUTING.md

 Your contributions to Staticman are more than welcome!
 Here are a few things to keep in mind:

-1. The codebase unofficially uses the [StandardJS](https://standardjs.com/) style guide.
-I say *unofficially* because it hasn't been formally made part of the build process and some parts of the codebase might need some adjustments, which will be done soon.
-In the meantime, please have a quick glance through StandardJS and the rest of the code base and try to format your code accordingly.
+1. The codebase adheres to the [StandardJS](https://standardjs.com/) style guide and code will be validated against it by the CI tool.
+Please take a moment to familiarise yourself with the basic rules before writing any code.

 1. Staticman uses [Jest](https://facebook.github.io/jest/) for unit and acceptance tests.
 You can run the suite with `npm test`.
 Make sure existing tests are passing and, if you're adding a new feature, make sure it comes with a set of new tests.